ibm-cloud-docs/containers/cs_tech.md

 <dd>Your account refers to your {{site.data.keyword.cloud_notm}} account.</dd>

 <dt>Cluster</dt>
 <dd>A Kubernetes cluster consists of one or more compute hosts that are called worker nodes.
 Worker nodes are managed by a Kubernetes master that centrally controls and monitors all Kubernetes resources in the cluster.
-So when you deploy the resources for a containerized app, the Kubernetes master decides which worker node to deploy those resources on, taking into account the deployment requirements and available capacity in the cluster.
+So when you deploy the resources for a containerized app, the Kubernetes master decides which worker node to deploy those resources on, accounting for the deployment requirements and available capacity in the cluster.
 Kubernetes resources include services, deployments, and pods.</dd>

 <dt>Service</dt>
 <dd>A service is a Kubernetes resource that groups a set of pods and provides network connectivity to these pods without exposing the actual private IP address of each pod.
 You can use a service to make your app available within your cluster or to the public internet.